Fort Sill: World War II to present

-The Army Ground Forces Air Training School (later designated the Army Aviation School) was established at Post Field on Dec 7th, 1945.
-In Oct.
-1948, pilot training for helicopters H25 and H13 began.
+The Army Ground Forces Air Training School (later designated the Army Aviation School) was established at Post Field on December 7, 1945.
+In October 1948, pilot training for helicopters H25 and H13 began.
 The first warrant officer class began in 1951.

-The AGF Air Training School was transferred to Fort Rucker in 1954, but Post Field still had an assortment of helicopter units that called it home.
+The AGF Air Training School was transferred to Fort Rucker in 1954, but Post Field still had several helicopter units that called it home.
 By the early 1960s, the 34th Artillery Brigade was supervising the post's increased number of artillery battalions.
 The brigade was tasked to "support with cannon artillery the requirements of the Artillery and Missile School."

-In 1963 the 1st Aerial Artillery Group (Provisional) was organized to test equipping CH-34 helicopters with rocket pods attached to each side.
-The rockets converted a transport aircraft, an easy target in most combat situations, into a sophisticated flying weapon capable of direct or indirect fires.
-It was the ancestor to the Cheyenne and Long Bow attack helicopters of today.
+In 1963, the 1st Aerial Artillery Group (Provisional) was organized to test equipping CH-34 helicopters with rocket pods attached to each side.
+The rockets converted a transport aircraft, an easy target in most combat situations, into a sophisticated flying weapon capable of direct or indirect fire.
+It was the ancestor of the Cheyenne and Long Bow attack helicopters of today.

 The 295th Aviation Company.
 (Heavy Helicopter) was established at Fort Sill in the 60s.
 The unit was assigned ten Skycrane CH-54A helicopters.
-The unit also had a UH-1H administrative aircraft and later an OH-58 joined the unit.
+The unit also had a UH-1H administrative aircraft; later, an OH-58 joined the unit.
 It was the mother company to the 355th Aviation Company (that deployed to Vietnam in 1968–69) and the 273rd Aviation Company (that deployed to Vietnam 1967–1968.)
 In Dec.
 1969, the unit was deployed to Finthen Army Airfield near Mainz, Germany.
-Today, the company is designated F Company, 159th Aviation Regiment (Heavy Lift Helicopter Company) and is equipped with CH-47 Chinooks.
+Today, the company is designated F Company, 159th Aviation Regiment (Heavy Lift Helicopter Company), and is equipped with CH-47 Chinooks.

 Post Field is the oldest continually operating airfield in the U.S. Army.

 Former marine biologist Stephen Hillenburg was born at Fort Sill in 1961.
-As an animator, he went on to become creator of the long-running children's animated television series SpongeBob SquarePants, until his death on November 26, 2018.
+As an animator, he created the long-running children's animated television series "SpongeBob SquarePants" until his death on November 26, 2018.